RapidSoftwareSolutions/Marketplace-Paybook-Package/README.md

 ```

 ## Paybook.checkStructure
-C heck for errors and warning in JSON structure or XML invoice.
+Check for errors and warning in JSON structure or XML invoice.

 | Field       | Type  | Description
 |-------------|-------|----------